 In this quarry, we observed the 'Grès à Voltzia' Formation with an evolution from low sinuosity fluvial systems in the 'Grès à meules', to the fluvio-marine environment of the 'Grès argileux', with weak marine influence.
-Within outcrops, macrofauna and palynoflora allow the attribution of a Lower to Middle Anisian age according to location (Durand and Jurain, 1969; Gall, 1971).
+At regional scale, outcrops yield macrofauna and palynoflora allowing to ascribe the 'Grès à Voltzia' Fm. to the Lower Anisian in the north of the Lorraine region, but to the Middle Anisian in the south (Durand and Jurain, 1969; Gall, 1971).
 The 'Grès à voltzia' Formation shows an evolution from a low sinuosity fluvial system in the 'Grès à meules', with floodplain including more or less brackish ponds, to the fluvio-marine environment of the 'Grès argileux'.
 Except fauna, no indication of marine environment is recorded in these deposits.
 The marine shells, found in places within the 'Grès argileux' are related to the arrival of marine flooding in ponds by occasional break of a beach bar (Durand, 1978).

 The well-log correlations (Chapter II) allow to reconstruct the paleogeography of this Triassic period (Fig. II.7).
-The 'Grès à Voltzia' Formation corresponds to a coastal fluvial environment with more or less marine influence according to location (Fig. 6).
+The 'Grès à Voltzia' Formation corresponds to a coastal fluvial environment with more or less marine influence according to location (Fig. IV.8).
 This formation is diachronous (Fig. II.8) and evolves either into fluvial environment (landward) or to marine deposits (basinward).
-Laterally, to the east, i.e. basinward, it is the lateral equivalent of lower Muschelkalk facies of the German basin (Fig. II.9).
+Laterally, to the east, i.e. basinward, it is the lateral equivalent of Lower Muschelkalk facies of the Germanic basin (Fig. II.9).

-Figure 6: During the Anisian, the fluvial systems are connected to the Tethys sea.
+Figure IV.8: During the Anisian, the fluvial systems are connected to the Tethys sea.
 After Péron et al., 2005.